rust-lang/rfcs/text/0000-const-generic-const-fn-bounds.md

 The language gets a new marker trait `ConstDrop` which is automatically implemented for:

 1. any `Copy` type
-2. any aggregate type with a `const Drop` impl consisting solely of elements of 1. and 2.
+2. any aggregate type with a `const Drop` impl consisting solely of elements of 1., 2. and 3.
+3. arrays and tuples consisting solely of elements of 1.
+2. and 3.

 The body of a const function is allowed to generate drop glue for types that implement `ConstDrop`.